Frequently Asked Questions

 A 14: Please see here for the processing times for visas or it make take longer due to the nature of visa process.Q 15: Can I apply for a visa by post?

 A 15: All visa applicant must appear in person at once.
-However, you may send your application by courier post (must be trackable) if you are residing in outside of Auckland region but must be within in our jurisdiction.
+However, you may send your application by courier post (must be trackable) if you are within in our jurisdiction.
 However, you MUST come in person to collect your own passport when a visa is ready for collection.
 Please see "How to apply" section for more information.Q 16: Do I need to make an appointment to apply for a visa?

 COMMON QUESTIONS

-A 22: Not all crimes will affect entry into Japan.
+A 23: Not all crimes will affect entry into Japan.
 Crime types that are deemed serious enough to prevent entry into Japan can be found here (Chapter II → Section 2 → Article5 iv & v).
-If your record includes these crimes, you can expect that your entry into Japan will likely be denied by Japanese Immigration.Q 23: It is recommended to take out overseas travel insurance since:
+If your record includes these crimes, you can expect that your entry into Japan will likely be denied by Japanese Immigration.Q 24: Is it recommended to take out overseas travel insurance?